Ms Linda Quek

 Under MDOP, I continued to participate actively in the activities at Bethesda Care Centre, a rehabilitation day care centre for mental outpatients.
 It can be a daunting proposition to some people when it comes to interacting with these patients who can either be in a chronic condition or those who have regained a certain level of functionality.
 However, as I have discovered through my volunteering experience, it can be very rewarding especially when you see the clients blossoming under your guidance.
 Many times, all they need is a friend to talk to.

-Volunteering has really opened up my eyes to the many facets of society and when you see others who have very little but still giving back what they can, it is really inspiring and encouraging.
-The joy of volunteering may be a foreign concept to admin professionals like me who spent most of their time behind a desk-bound job but I would like to invite everyone to try because ultimately, if you go out and make some good things happen, you will fill the world with hope and fill yourself with hope.
+Volunteering has really opened my eyes to the many facets of society and when you see others who have very little but still giving back what they can, it is really inspiring and encouraging.
+The joy of volunteering may be a foreign concept to admin professionals like me who spent most of their time in a desk-bound job but I would like to invite everyone to try because ultimately, if you go out and make some good things happen, you will fill the world with hope and fill yourself with hope.

 One thing I’ve learnt during my volunteering journey is the power of friendship.
 Just being a friend to someone in less fortunate circumstances than you can make a big difference to that person’s outlook.
 And you, as the volunteer, benefit as well from forging friendships that have such a positive impact.